 Each year, we are asked to make presentations at national camp conferences about our high school leadership program.
 We call it the Senior Camper program and it serves teens finishing 9th, 10th and 11th grades.
 Here is an overview of the program.
 I hope you can see why it has become an nationally recognized!

 The teenage years are particularly challenging ones for parents.
 Once a child turns 13 or 14, peers and other adults often become more influential than parents.
-Susie Ma’am and I see that happening with our three high schoolers.
-They still love us, but they are preparing themselves for a time when they will be in college and we will not be there.
-This is a necessary and important developmental milestone, but it is also scary one.
+Susie Ma’am and I saw this happen with our own college students when they were in high school.
+They still loved us, but they were preparing themselves for a time when they would be in college and we would not be there.
+This is a necessary and important developmental milestone, but it is also a scary one.
 We parents like being in control and we worry about who the other influences will be.

-Knowing this, we have spent a huge amount of time designing a leadership program for teens to provide a powerful positive influence for our campers, a program that fosters leadership, integrity and interpersonal skills.
-In short, we want a program that sets our campers up to lead in high school and thrive in college.
+Knowing this, we have spent a huge amount of time designing a leadership program for teens to provide a powerful positive influence and foster leadership, integrity, and interpersonal skills.
+In short, we want a program that sets our campers up to be leaders in high school and thrive in college.

-The teenage years are commonly viewed as “damage control” years among adults.
-We, however, believe that teenagers are capable of so much more during this time.
+The teenage years are commonly, among adults, viewed as “damage control” years.
+We, however, believe that these years are a positive opportunity waiting to be seized.

-We also realized that this age group strongly desires being part of something bigger than themselves.
+We also realized that this age group strongly desires to be a part of something bigger than themselves.

 A key component of the program is to provide regular opportunities for growth and skill-development.
 For example, we teach leadership in a very effective way.
-They are assigned cabins of younger campers (1st through 5th grade) to adopt.
-They will get chances to lead them in activities and between activities.
-Imagine herding 10 8 year-olds around camp while keeping them amused – that, my friends, is a leadership challenge They are not always successful at first, but they get better through experience, leadership tips from us and conversations with each other.
+They are assigned to cabins of younger campers (1st through 5th grade) to “adopt.”
+They will get chances to lead them during and between activities.
+Imagine herding 10 eight-year-olds around camp while keeping them amused – that, my friends, is a leadership challenge.
+They are not always successful at first, but they improve under our encouragement, instruction, and the ever-valuable phenomenon of experience.

-They received customized trainings; from how to manage campers to how to get into the best colleges to how to foster a servant’s heart.
+They receive customized trainings, from how to manage campers, to how to get into the best colleges, to how to foster a servant’s heart.